juristr/fabiangosebrink.github.io/_posts/2016-02-01-consuming-a-rest-api-with-angular-http-service-in-typescript.md

 Notice the injectable attribute to generate the metadata to make the service available through DI in other modules.

->You can read more about DI in anuglar 2 in this blog post [Dependency Injection in Angular](http://blog.thoughtram.io/angular/2015/05/18/dependency-injection-in-angular-2.html)
+>You can read more about DI in Angular in this blog post [Dependency Injection in Angular](http://blog.thoughtram.io/angular/2015/05/18/dependency-injection-in-angular-2.html)

 Now we have this going we can generate our service: